Democratic Republic of the Congo nationality law: African Kingdoms (1400–1885)

 To the east, between the Kwango River and Lake Tanganyika, the Kingdom of Luba emerged after 1500 and the Lunda Empire, around 1680.
 The area was dotted with agricultural chiefdoms, such as the Hemba, Kalundwe, Kanincin, Kanyok, Mpimin, Nsanga, and Ruund, which traded and intermarried with each other.
-Initially the these groups based their socio-political hierarchy on kinship links, with the village headman overseeing the community of his extended family.
+Initially these groups based their socio-political hierarchy on kinship links, with the village headman overseeing the community of his extended family.
 Typically he was assisted by a council of elders and an electoral council which selected successors.
 As Luba expanded, it incorporated the Kalundwe, Kanyok, and Kikondja kingdoms.
 Under the rules of state which developed in the Luba Kingdom from the early eighteenth century, upon the death of the king, his capital became autonomous and was administrated by a council who served a female medium, believed to be the reincarnated, previous sovereign.
 Successor kings relocated to new capitals located near river basins, to enable them to manage commerce.
 In the Lunda Empire, the administration also was founded on kinship ties, but under their system an heir inherited the identity of his successor, including his family members and socio-political roles.

 Throughout the eighteenth and nineteenth centuries, the Luba rulers expanded their authority and spheres of control.
 Over the same period, the Lunda affiliated groups created a network of interconnected, though independent states without a strong central authority.
 The two states interacted and shared a trade network with their rulers redistributing tributes and resources among their clients and subjects.
 The arrival of the Portuguese and introduction of the slave trade disrupted the authority of the rulers to monopolize trade networks and led to invasion by peoples who were not native to the region.
 By the end of the 1880s, factional conflict and slave raiding had contributed to the decline of the kingdoms.
 Simultaneously in Europe, there was widespread belief that the slave trade could be ended by diverting trade way from slaves and toward other goods and materials.
 Intervention in Africa was seen as not only a means to provide humanitarian protection, but also a means of developing new markets with valuable raw materials.